rneeft/rneeft.github.io/_posts/2023-02-21-decorators-di.md

 The code example below demonstrates how to register the services and how to decorate and shows that it is still possible to add a service without the decorator.

-Registering a decorate happens during startup.
-The code example below

 ```csharp
 public static IServiceCollection AddServices(this IServiceCollection services)
 {